 Your Applet ran as expected!
 If you expand this item, you’ll see more details about what exactly IFTTT was up to on your behalf.
 Note: If your Applet has multiple actions, you’ll see this item even if only one of those actions successfully ran.

 You successfully changed the configuration on one of your Applets, such as the hashtag to track for a Twitter Applet or the day of the week for an Email Digest Applet.

 You made an Applet via ifttt.com/create or the mobile app.
-Note: this only shows up when you build your own Applet, not when you turn on an Applet built by someone else or an IFTTT partner.
+Note: this only shows up when you build your own Applet, not when you turn just on an Applet.

 Applet turned on